HappyFrowl/documentation/Linux/StorageManagement.md

 * **`quotas`**
     * Package for managing user quotas
-    * `quotacheck`: Scan a file system for disk usage and create/repair quota files.
+    * `quotacheck`: Scan a filesystem for disk usage and create/repair quota files.
     * `edquota`: Edit the disk quota for a user.
-        - Specifies disk usage, inode usage, and the specific file system to which it applies.
+        - Specifies disk usage, inode usage, and the specific filesystem to which it applies.
     * `quotaon`: Enable quotas and apply the configuration set in `edquota`.
     * To implement quotas:
         * modify `/etc/fstab` file